 In 2020, the San Miguel Writers Conference and Literary Festival will be taking place February 12-16th, the perfect time of year to visit this charming colonial city.
 It will also be the 15th anniversary of this popular celebration for book lovers, writers, editors and publishers.

-Here’s why you should attend as well as some tips on the best things to do during the San Miguel Writers Festival.
+Here’s why you should attend as well as some tips on the best things to do in San Miguel de Allende during the San Miguel Writers Festival.

 1. Mix and Mingle at the San Miguel Writers Conference and Festival

 The official name of this festival is the San Miguel Writers Conference and Literary Festival, which means that although there are workshops on the craft of writing, there is also a large focus on the appreciation of literature through readings, book sales and talks by celebrated writers.

 During the year I attended, the conference was a jam-packed five days of new ideas, creative writing exercises and inspiring lectures by speakers such as Margaret Atwood and Merilyn Simonds.
 Expect to do a lot of mixing and mingling.

 Although the festival also features agent pitch sessions and master classes, it’s more of a celebration of the craft writing than an intensive workshop type atmosphere.